 Sure, you can upgrade to factory steel sights, or night sights (which are steel) but this also erases the Glocks small price advantage over the M&P. All M&P sights, of any make, are steel as standard.
 For stock features and options, M&P wins.

-Both guns are easy to maintain and service, but the comparing both the Glock is so simple, so minimalist in nature it is a cinch to completely disassemble for whatever reason you might need to.
+Both guns are easy to maintain and service, but the Glock is so simple, so minimalist in nature it is a cinch to completely disassemble for whatever reason you might need to.

 The M&P is no pain in the butt as far as pistols go, but just not as easy as the Glock.
 From a serviceability standpoint, Glock still reigns supreme.